National Highway Traffic Safety Administration (NHTSA), Department of Transportation (DOT).

 Grant of petition for exemption.

-This document grants in full the petition of Ford Motor Company (Ford) in accordance with § 543.9(c)(2) of 49 CFR part 543, Exemption from the Theft Prevention Standard, for the Ford Taurus X (formerly the Ford Freestyle) vehicle line beginning with model year (MY) 2008.
+This document grants in full the petition of Ford Motor Company (Ford) in accordance with § 543.9(c)(2) of 49 CFR Part 543, Exemption from the Theft Prevention Standard, for the Ford Escape vehicle line beginning with model year (MY) 2009.
 This petition is granted because the agency has determined that the antitheft device to be placed on the line as standard equipment is likely to be as effective in reducing and deterring motor vehicle theft as compliance with the parts-marking requirements of the Theft Prevention Standard.

-The exemption granted by this notice is effective beginning with model year (MY) 2008.Start Further Info
+The exemption granted by this notice is effective beginning with model year (MY) 2009.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-In a petition dated December 15, 2006, Ford requested an exemption from the parts-marking requirements of the Theft Prevention Standard (49 CFR part 541) for the Ford Taurus X (formerly the Ford Freestyle) vehicle line beginning with MY 2008.
-The petition requested an exemption from parts-marking pursuant to 49 CFR part 543, Exemption from Vehicle Theft Prevention Standard, based on the installation of an antitheft device as standard equipment for an entire vehicle line.
+In a petition dated February 8, 2008, Ford requested an exemption from the parts-marking requirements of the Theft Prevention Standard (49 CFR Part 541) for the Ford Escape vehicle line beginning with MY 2009.
+The petition requested an exemption from parts-marking pursuant to 49 CFR Part 543, Exemption from Vehicle Theft Prevention Standard, based on the installation of an antitheft device as standard equipment for an entire vehicle line.

 Under § 543.5(a), a manufacturer may petition NHTSA to grant exemptions for one of its vehicle lines per year.
-Ford has petitioned the agency to grant an exemption for its Ford Taurus X vehicle line beginning with MY 2008.
-In its petition, Ford provided a detailed Start Printed Page 20401description and diagram of the identity, design, and location of the components of the antitheft device for the Ford Taurus X vehicle line.
+Ford has petitioned the agency to grant an exemption for its Ford Escape vehicle line beginning with MY 2009.
+In its petition, Ford provided a detailed description and diagram of the identity, design, and location of the components of the antitheft device for the Ford Escape vehicle line.
 Ford will install its passive antitheft device as standard equipment on the vehicle line.
 Features of the antitheft device will include an electronic key, ignition lock, and a passive immobilizer.
-Additionally, the Ford Taurus X will have a standard perimeter alarm system which will monitor all the doors, the decklid and the hood of the vehicle.
 Ford's submission is considered a complete petition as required by 49 CFR 543.7, in that it meets the general requirements contained in § 543.5 and the specific content requirements of § 543.6.